james2m/canard/README.md

       end
     end

-The Canard equivalent for non admins would be;
+The Canard equivalent for non-admins would be:

     Canard::Abilities.for(:user) do
       can :read, :all
     end

-And for Admins;
+And for admins:

     Canard::Abilities.for(:admin) do
       can :manage, :all